What is “Experience Co-Creation” in Health Care?

 “Experience co-creation in care” enables the effectiveness of the total process: efficacy of medical interventions, therapy, rehabilitation and lifestyle.
 It facilitates the selection and provision of the right intervention at the most economical level of cost, while, at the same time leveraging the highest chances of the best possible outcomes of health care.
 Looking at just this from a patient perspective, one can readily imagine that not only personal physical aspects matter to this, but also attitude, apprehension and consent to instructions, support, information and education given for the patient.
 Surely a complicated issue, which all too often fails without anyone involved wishing so, nor deliberately acting to such.
 To the contrary.
 Still, more than once, impact and result of health care processes fall short of what participants aspire.

 As Co-creation and Experience Co-creation depart from the integration of all stakeholders’ interests and appreciation of their perspectives and perceptions, it will directly associate with ideas of integrated care and participatory care.
 No doubt.
 The use of technology, mobile and on-line, goes along without saying too.
-With that, it directly relates with e-health. e-Health is defined by the The Journal of Medical Internet Research as health services and information delivered or enhanced through the internet and related technologies.
+With that, it directly relates with e-health.
+E-Health is defined by the The Journal of Medical Internet Research as health services and information delivered or enhanced through the internet and related technologies.
 Creating e-health with different parties involved will not succeed without co-creating it.
-[See this site.
-Reference to come]
+[See here]

 Co-creation and experience co-creation in health care, start from the idea that feasible, appreciated, effective and satisfying health care processes can only be realized: